 The Japanese Toilet Seat Guide: A British Perspective

-We ask why Japanese Bidets are ubiquitous in Japan, but not worldwide.Japanese toilets have a reputation for being the most technologically-advanced toilets in the world.
-British visitors to Japan return home with anecdotes of their experience of the 'toilets of the future'.
-But why are Japanese toilets so much more advanced than UK toilets, and are they fundamentally 'better' than the standard, non-electric WC?
+We ask why Japanese Bidets are ubiquitous in Japan, but not worldwide.Japanese toilets have a reputation for being the most technologically -advanced toilets in the world.
+British visitors return home from Japan with anecdotes of their experience with the 'toilets of the future'.
+But why are Japanese toilets so much more advanced than UK toilets?
+Are they fundamentally 'better' than the standard, non-electric WC?

 "...whereas [toilets] haven’t changed a jot here in the last decade, in Japan they have gone through several cycles of development, evolving as fast as mobile phones." - Alex James

-Interestingly, one of the largest Japanese toilet brands was focused on importing American-made "wash air seats" during the 1960s.
-Japan has won this reputation through innovating on the original concept, and proliferating the product through Japan and other countries.
+One of the largest Japanese toilet brands was focused on importing American-made "wash air seats" during the 1960s.
+Japan, one of the most high-tech regions of the world, has attained this reputation through innovating the product and proliferating it through Japan and other countries.

 Brits Care About Toilet Paper - What About Bidets?

-A 2015 study revealed that the attributes British people care about in toilet paper are:
+A 2015 study revealed the attributes that British people care about in toilet paper:

 - Softness (57%)